jueyang/call-me-maybe/README.md

 - hi
 - aloha

-If you structure your thoughts with markdown (and/or including an image like the one above) I'll get you a coffee or something.
-Seriously.
+If you structure your thoughts with markdown (and/or including an image like the one above) I'll play a [song](https://www.youtube.com/watch?v=ic87SfqQAAM) for you when you come by.
+Pick the theme song of your choice, seriously.

 ### Personal matter?